PreMiD/Presences/README.md

 ## Translator Tool

-Translate Presences by using `npx pmd` (or your package manager of choice).
+Translate Activities by using `npx pmd` (or your package manager of choice).

 ## Committing